Seeing to Come Together: Inspired by Kiley Bense’s “How Learning to Draw can Help a Writer to See”

 “The details that leap out to you won’t be the same as the ones that stand out to others, because when you observe, you do so through the lens of your memories and knowledge, preferences and emotions.”

-When we view art, we do not only view the pigment, the subject, the artist’s intent, we also view our own minds.
+When we view art, we not only view the pigment, the subject, the artist’s intent, but we also see our own minds.

-When we view art —whether it be a still life painted in a quiet house, an exploration of emotion, a rebellion against convention, a commentary on injustice, or a portrait capturing a face lost to time—we are climbing beneath the layers, into the skin, of our diverse human experience.
+When we view art and let ourselves be affected by it, we learn to absorb the details and nuances of the life and world around us.
+When we view art—whether it be a still life painted in a quiet house, an exploration of emotion, a rebellion against convention, a commentary on injustice, or a portrait capturing a face lost to time—we are climbing beneath the layers, into the skin, of our diverse human experience.

 Creative Prompt: Five Minutes on the Subtlety of Observation